emersondms/atcommands.py/README.md

 # atcommands.py
-desc  (tested only on LG devices using Windows).
+Apply AT commands on Android smartphones using Python (tested only on LG devices using Windows).

 ## How to use
-- First, import **atcommands.py** library
+First, import **atcommands.py** library
 ```python
 import atcommands
 ```

-- Then, use it to apply at commands.
+Then, use it to apply at commands.

 ### Examples
 Get device's IMEI: